You're using an outdated browser. This website will not display correctly and some features will not work.

 ii. if locates were provided, has ensured that the markings on the ground do not conflict with the written information provided respecting the underground infrastructure.

 3. Such other circumstances as may be prescribed by the Minister.
 2022, c.
 9, Sched.
 2, s.
-6 (1).
+6 (1); 2024, c.
+1, s.
+10.

 Section Amendments with date in force (d/m/y)